-Heated discussion with your man can never be fun but they are bound to transpire.
-Most women who are in a serious relationship with their boyfriend would have experienced major conflict even if it is just six months into their relationship.
+A heated discussion with your man can never be fun but it is bound to transpire.
+Most women who are in a serious relationship with their boyfriend would have experienced a major conflict even if it is just six months into the relationship.

-And when there are disputes you start to get worried that the loving bond you've have endeavored to create in your relationship will one way or another begin to erode.
+And when there are disputes you start to worry about that loving bond you have endeavoured to create in your relationship which will in one way or another begin to erode.

-It may sound buckled, but disagreement can provide an opportunity for couples to grow closer if it is dealt constructively than turning into huge blowouts.
+It may sound buckled, but disagreements can provide an opportunity for couples to grow closer if they are dealt with constructively rather than turning into huge blowouts.

 Get Your Negative Thoughts Out

-One of the things you need to understand is that it’s okay to fight in relationships as it clears the air.
-Something could be bothering you for quite some time and you are looking for ways to get the feeling and the thoughts out.
+One of the things you need to understand is that it is okay to fight in relationships as it clears the air between the couple.
+Something might be bothering you for quite some time and you are looking for ways to get the feeling and the thoughts out.
 In such cases, you must try to get your negative thoughts out.

-When you try to bottle things up, it tends to eat at you and over the long run it can even make you passive aggressive towards your guy.
+When you try to bottle things up, it tends to eat you and over the long run, it can even make you passive aggressive towards your guy.
 Moreover, this can never be a good idea if you are in a serious relationship.
-So sometimes, fight in relationship can help you to love more.
-However, fighting can become a problem if seems to happening more and more often.
+So sometimes, fighting in a relationship can help you to love more.
+However, fighting can become a problem if it happens more and more at irregular intervals.

 Solve The Problem

 Most of the time, your partner is not intentionally trying to put you down or hurt you during an argument.
 Understand that getting hurt happens to be a spin-off of that action.
 So, will a fight help you to love more?
 Everyone wants some excitement and drama in their life.
-Without fight there would be no flavor in a relationship.
+Without a fight, there would be no flavour in a relationship.

-According to the author of “5 Simple steps to Take Your Marriage from good to great” has revealed that men are much more likely to be able to communicate effectively and clearly when discussing about a tricky topic such as when they are doing an activity like walking or hiking.
-Besides it always better to have side to side conversation as it is a good way to control the heat of the moment.
+"5 Simple Steps To Take Your Marriage From Good To Great" has revealed that men are much more likely to be able to communicate effectively and clearly when discussing a tricky topic such as when they are doing an activity like walking or hiking.
+Besides, it is always better to have a side-to-side conversation as it is a good way to control the heat of the moment.

 Share You Feelings

-Conflict is the best way to get your feeling across to your partner.
+A conflict is the best way to get your feelings across to your partner.
 So, try to work on your listening skills.
 One of the benefits of fighting in a relationship is that it is better to communicate and share your feelings with each other than keeping it to yourself.
 Consider the frame of mind of your partner instead of bombarding him or her with your verbal or taunting remarks.
 Try to assess his mood before going ahead.